search

 <script defer>

-The browser will download the script while parsing the html and will run the script only after parsing is complete.
-The defer option ensures that scripts on your site will run in the order they appear in the document.
+The browser downloads the script in parallel with parsing and executes it only after the HTML is fully parsed.
+Unlike async, defer preserves execution order – scripts run in the sequence they appear in the document.

 script-defer